ahmadwaldi13/test-yatech-studio/Api/README.md

 npm run dev
 ```

-## Testing All APIs
+## Testing API
-You can test all API endpoints with postman :
+You can test API endpoints with postman :

 ```
 {